 Skip to content

-Realistic home renovation photo for Sacramento Spring-to-Summer HVAC and Exterior Prep Checklist
+Sacramento Valley homeowner guide illustration for Sacramento Spring-to-Summer HVAC and Exterior Prep Checklist

 Seasonal Tips

-Sacramento Spring to Summer HVAC and Exterior Prep Checklist
+Sacramento Spring-to-Summer HVAC and Exterior Prep Checklist

 · 8 min read · SV Contractors Team

-Spring maintenance in Sacramento is really pre summer risk control.
-The goal is to find the AC, roof, drainage, irrigation, pest, and exterior problems before the first long run of 95 to 105 degree days.
+Spring maintenance in Sacramento is really pre-summer risk control.
+The goal is to find the AC, roof, drainage, irrigation, pest, and exterior problems before the first long run of 95- to 105-degree days.

 A homeowner in Citrus Heights may notice the AC runs but barely cools the back bedrooms.
 A Natomas homeowner may find winter gutter overflow left soil against the foundation.
 A Davis homeowner may need irrigation checked before new plant growth hides broken heads.
 These are small spring fixes that become expensive summer calls.